naveej/Currency-Converter/README.md

 # Currency-Converter
 23-06-2021

-Just a simple website that checks the exchange rate of any currency comparing to others in the world..
+Just a simple website that checks the exchange rate of any currency comparing to others in the world.